kaklik/TF-AEROTOW/README.md

 [![Auxiliary device for glider stabilization at take-off](cs:designs:robots:glider_wing_helper.png)](cs:designs:robots:glider_wing_helper.png)

 The auxiliary device can be mechanically attached to the end of the wing or with a pneumatic suction cup.
-Since the take-off run duration, after which the glider's aerodynamic control begins to function, is on the order of a few seconds.
+The take-off run duration, after which the glider's aerodynamic control begins to function, is on the order of a few seconds.
 It is essential that the device is reliably detached after this time, ensuring no subsequent incident.

 ### Tasks to Address